Fletch-N/BackyardRadioScope/README.md

 Antenna gain pattern needs to match the area of the sky seeking to be reasonably scanned.
 This is a maximum of 180 degrees (horizon to horizon), but more than likely will normally be less than that by 10-20 degrees from surrounding trees and houses (140 - 160 degree total range).
 Filters should be inline with the antenna, and before the delay.
 Delay/phase shifting is used for beam steering and must be controlled remotely.
 A downconverting mixer can be used to shift the signal to a lower intermediate frequency (IF) for easier digitization and processing.
 Signals can be summed in analog before ADC, or digitized individually and summed in the controller (digital beamforming).
 Pre-summing may help increase signal above the noise floor before hitting the controller.

 ### Hardware Candidates
-Functionality and Cost are key concerns.
-Active or passive?
+Functionality and cost are key concerns.
 The broader the band coverage the better, or have fixed to Hydrogen Line.

-- **Antennas**
+- **Antennas (per element)**
-  Thinking size is the most important factor here.
-Directionality is secondary, and should not be too extreme to prevent limiting the directional capabilities of the phased array.
+  - Size is the most important factor.
+Directionality should not be too extreme to avoid limiting the array's steering capability.
   - Helical
     - Possibly too big, unsure if antenna can be used at partial wavelength sizes
   - Dipole